 PERFORMANCE MEASURES Level of service Performance measures 2019/20 result 2020/21 target 2020/21 result Comments We will audit all food premises registered with Tauranga City Council.
 Percentage of Council verified premises resulting in justified food handling complaints <1% ≤2% <1% The number of justified complaints relating to food handling was very low.
 We will undertake regulation and monitoring of all alcohol licensed premises within our city.
-Percentage of night inspections carried out on high-risk premises (taverns and nightclubs) 0% 100% 23 ×1% 39 inspections were conducted.
+Percentage of night inspections carried out on high-risk premises (taverns and nightclubs) 0% 100% 12.5% Of the 16 high-risk premise inspections conducted during 2020/21, two were carried out at night.
 Better results were achieved by carrying out inspections during standard business hours (09:00 - 17:00), as the inspector was able to converse with the manager more effectively and in turn achieve better compliance overall.
 We will undertake noise monitoring to ensure community amenity is protected from excessive and unreasonable noise.
 Percentage of noise complaints resulting in an Excessive Noise Direction being issued, and seizure of equipment <1% ≤9% <1% TCC received 6,863 noise complaints during this year with 703 (10.2%) resulting in Excessive Noise Directions (END) being issued.
 Of the END issued, only 24 (0.3%) resulted in equipment seizures.
 We will ensure all private pool barriers in Tauranga are safe and compliant.
 Percentage of properties with compliant pool fencing 98% 100% 98% Of the properties attended, 98% achieved compliance.
-We continue to work collaboratively with por owners to bring about compliance.
+We continue to work collaboratively with pool owners to bring about compliance.
 There have been no formal enforcement actions to date.
-Percentage of closed building and planning investigations made compliant through non- enforcement action 99% 90% 96% 96% of closed building and planning investigations were made compliant throug non-enforcement action We will provide monitoring of resource consents to ensure conditions are complied with and existing buildings remain safe.
+Percentage of closed building and planning investigations made compliant through non- enforcement action 99% 90% 96% 96% of closed building and planning investigations were made compliant through non-enforcement action.
+We will provide monitoring of resource consents to ensure conditions are complied with and existing buildings remain safe.
 Percentage of closed building and planning investigations made compliant through enforcement action 1% 10% 4% Only 4% of closed building and planning investigations required enforcement action.
-Thremaining 96% were successfully resolved through education, discussion and negotiation.
+The remaining 96% were successfully resolved through education, discussion and negotiation.